Benchmark Electronics, Inc. (BHE): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The company traces its roots back to 1979, initially as the manufacturing arm of Intermedics, Inc.
+The company traces its roots back to 1979, starting as the manufacturing arm of Intermedics, Inc., a medical implant manufacturer.

 Original location